lianaak/lianaak.github.io/content/authors/admin/_index.md

 ---

-**Just a girl with a CS background, trying to understand brains.**
+## Just a girl with a CS background, trying to understand brains.

--